-Chemical peels (derma peeling, chemexfoliation) are non-invasive rejuvenating skin treatments that employ chemical solutions to exfoliate and remove the damaged outermost layers of skin cells in order to reveal smooth, youthfully radiant skin.
-Chemical peels can improve the appearance of a myriad of problematic skin conditions affecting the face, neck and hands, including:
+Chemical peels (derma peeling, chemexfoliation) are non-surgical rejuvenating skin treatments that employ chemical solutions to exfoliate and remove the damaged outer most layers of skin cells in order to reveal smooth, youthfully radiant skin.
+Chemical peels may improve the appearance of several problematic skin conditions affecting the face, neck and hands, including:

 - Age spots